jetbrains-academy/Python-Libraries-NumPy/NumPy/Array Basics/Broadcasting/task.md

 an explicit loop in Python could be slow.

-Adding the vector `v` to each row of the matrix `x` is equivalent to forming a matrix `vv` by stacking multiple copies of `v` vertically:
+Adding the vector `v` to each row of the matrix `x` is equivalent to first forming a matrix `vv` by stacking multiple copies of `v` vertically:

 ```python
 vv = np.tile(v, (4, 1))   # Stack 4 copies of v on top of each other